aivibe-collective/ai-hub-content/test/integration/README.md

    - Tests the end-to-end mission pillar integration workflow
    - Validates the interaction between integration point identification, content generation, balance checking, and impact metric suggestion

+4. **Cloud Function Integration** (`test_cloud_function_integration.py`):
+   - Tests the integration between different cloud functions
+   - Validates the end-to-end content creation workflow with error handling
+   - Tests the interaction between initialization, template selection, and content plan generation

+5. **Source Collection Integration** (`test_source_collection_integration.py`):
+   - Tests the integration between cloud functions and the source collection service
+   - Validates the workflow from content creation to source identification and evaluation
+   - Tests error handling in the source collection process

+6. **End-to-End Workflow** (`test_end_to_end_workflow.py`):
+   - Tests the complete end-to-end workflow from content creation to review
+   - Validates the interaction between different components of the system
+   - Tests the content creation workflow with source collection
+   - Tests the content creation workflow with mission pillar integration

+7. **Error Handling Integration** (`test_error_handling_integration.py`):
+   - Tests error handling in the integration between different components
+   - Validates how the system handles errors in different parts of the workflow
+   - Tests error handling for Firestore, Pub/Sub, and Vertex AI errors
+   - Tests error handling for missing parameters and invalid inputs

 ## Running the Tests

 ### Running All Integration Tests